danielsaidi/EmojiKit/README.md

 EmojiKit provides a bunch of emoji-specific features:

-* 😀 Emojis - EmojiKit defines a structured emoji model.
+* 😀 Emojis - An emoji model with many features.
-* 🐻 Emoji Categories - EmojiKit defines all standard emoji categories.
+* 🐻 Emoji Categories - Standard and custom emoji categories.
-* 📦 Emoji Versions - EmojiKit defines all emoji versions and their emojis.
+* 📦 Emoji Versions - All available emoji versions and their emojis.
-* 🧩 Extensions - EmojiKit extends native types with emoji support.
+* 🧩 Extensions - Emoji-related native type extensions.
-* 🇸🇪 Localization - EmojiKit supports localizing all emojis and categories.
-* 👍🏾 Skin Tones - EmojiKit provides emoji skin tone information.
+* 👍🏾 Skin Tones - Skin tone information for supported emojis.
-* 🖼️ Views - EmojiKit has emoji-specific views, like grids and pickers.
+* 🖼️ Views - Emoji-specific views, like grids and pickers.

 See the online [documentation][Documentation] for more information.